 The Great Divide Mountain Bike Route is an increasingly popular bikepacking route.
 It’s over 2,400 miles and 135,000 ft of climbing from the border of Canada to the border of Mexico on mostly dirt roads, double track, pavement, and some bits of single track.
 Usually people start in Banff, Canada for 2800 miles but since the border was closed this year I started at the border of Canada near Rooseville, MT.
 The route is highly traveled by bikepackers throughout the summer going both north and southbound.
 Some people ride the entire route and some ride sections.
 Most towns & communities on route expect Great Divide riders so it’s relatively easy to find services that cater to cyclists – stores, lodging or camping (unless it’s the 4th of July).
 Most of the terrain is entirely ridable with only a few hike-a-bike sections in Montana.
 I toured the route, didn’t race it like many people do in the Tour Divide race, so I didn’t set high expectations for a pace.
 I wanted to complete the route first and foremost and didn’t want race distractions to potentially derail the goal of finishing.
 I knew I had a month and I figured that would be a reasonable amount of time for touring the entire route.

 Considering the route is mostly non-technical, the chances of mechanicals and flats are less than a more technical route, but not to say it doesn’t happen.
 The extent of mechanicals for me were a dead shifter battery 8 miles before Steamboat Springs (my home!
 I single speeded it into town), and one flat tire.
-I flatted about 15 miles south of Atlantic City, WY.
+I flatted about 15 miles north of Atlantic City, WY.
 It was a big enough puncture that the tire sealant didn’t fill it so I used my only spare inner tube.
 I should’ve brought 2 spare tubes and I recommend that for future Divide riders.
 It happened about 65 miles after Pinedale, the last decent sized town with a bike shop for at least 200 miles, and right before a 135 mile remote stretch through the Great Basin.
 After the repair and rolling into Atlantic City, I worried I wouldn’t have a spare tube for the Great Basin.
 Luckily I met a fellow rider in Atlantic City who gave me one of his spare tubes to ensure I could get through the Great Basin if I flatted again.
 I made it through with no more flat tires, but the kindness and generosity of the other rider amazed me and that spare tube gave me a lot more confidence getting through that long remote stretch in the Great Basin!
 One of my favorite things about the Great Divide is the kindness and generosity you come across everyday, people are usually willing to help out any way they can.